 \end{linenomath} The tested number of ensembles varies from 2 to 10000.
 The norms are plotted in Figure \ref{fig:NormsConvergence_EEMD_Na01Std_NeXX_SynthMixed} as a function of $N_e$ for all the IMFs.

-The norm for all the IMFs tend to decrease when $N_e$ in increased.
-The last modes, in which the artificial noise in each perturbed signal introduces additional artificial low frequency components, clearly present some oscillations in the norm for low $N_e$.
+The norm for all the IMFs tends to decrease when $N_e$ is increased.
+The last modes, in which the artificial noise in each perturbed signal introduces additional artificial low frequency components, clearly display some oscillations in the norm for low $N_e$.
 It is assumed that a satisfactory convergence is achieved when the norm drops below $10^{-5}$.
-Based on the data shown in Figure \ref{fig:NormsConvergence_EEMD_Na01Std_NeXX_SynthMixed} this generally happens, at least for the last modes, about $N_e=500$.
+Based on the data shown in Figure \ref{fig:NormsConvergence_EEMD_Na01Std_NeXX_SynthMixed} this generally happens, at least for the last modes, at about $N_e=500$.
 To be even more conservative, in the following the EEMD is performed by using $N_e$=1000.

-It is less straightforward to establish the optimal value of $N_a$, and also in literature there is not much information on that.
-In the first paper that introduced the EEMD \cite{wu2009ensemble} values of $N_a$ of 0.1 or 0.2 are proposed.
-It is also suggested that the choice of $N_a$ has to be made by taking into consideration the type of signal and the purpose of the decomposition itself, i.e. denoising in the present case.
+It is less straightforward to establish the optimal value of $N_a$.
+In the paper that introduced the EEMD first \cite{wu2009ensemble} the values of 0.1 and 0.2 for $N_a$ are proposed.
+It is also suggested choosing $N_a$ by taking into consideration the type of signal.
 In Figure \ref{fig:EEMD_Stds_NaXX_Ne1000_SynthMixed} the modes from IMF$_5$ to IMF$_9$, which result from the EEMDs with $N_e$=1000 and different values of $N_a$, are shown.